-Apart from research, I have gained substantial teaching experience in througout my career.
+Apart from doing research, I have already gained substantial teaching experience prior to concentrating on teaching in Utrecht.
 Before coming to the EUI, I worked for two years (2011-2013) as a teaching assistant in the research group of Early Modern history at KU Leuven (Belgium).
 During my time at EUI, I guest lectured in Belgium and at EUI.
-In 2016-2017 I was the tutor for the Zotero research managment software package at EUI.
+In the academic year 2016-2017 I was the tutor for the Zotero research management software package at EUI.

 I was trained as a historian at the University of Antwerp (MA 2009) and took an additional interdisciplinary degree in Medieval & Renaissance Studies at KU Leuven (MA 2011).
 Based on my MA work in Antwerp and Leuven, I published two peer reviewed journal articles.

 I am strongly interested in cross- and interdisciplinary dialogues.
 This interest has developed because of my training and work experience in Leuven’s faculty of Arts, where scholars of literature, linguistics, art history, archeology and area studies are the closest neighbours of historians, as well as my time at the European University Institute, where lawyers, sociologists, political scientists and economists regularly were my interlocutors.
 At the Leibniz IEG, conversations with theologians and scholars of religion have opened up new lines of interest and broadened my scope.
 My teaching in Utrecht’s PPE program allows me to collaborate with colleagues from political science, economics and philosophy.
 Thanks to these diverse contacts and conversations I have come to enjoy reading a variety of scholarship beyond the boundaries of my own field.
 My own work has evolved because of these diverse experiences and readings and it has made me more aware of the distinctive role of history as a discipline at the intersection of the humanities and the social sciences.